 A student who has been subjected to an emergency temporary suspension may appeal, in writing, to the President within five (5) business days of receipt of the findings by the Discipline Committee or Student Appeals Committee for Academic Matters.
-The President shall review the record and uphold or reject the decision of the Student Appeals Committee for Academic Matters or Discipline Committee and so notify, in writing, the Discipline Committee or Student Appeals Committee for Academic Matters, the appropriate Vice President, and the student within ten (10) business days of receipt of the student's appeal.
+The President shall review the record and uphold or reject the decision of the Student Appeals Committee for Academic Matters or Discipline Committee and so notify, in writing, the Discipline Committee or Student

+Appeals Committee for Academic Matters, the Vice President of Instruction or the Interim Dean of Student Services, and the student within ten (10) business days of receipt of the student's appeal.